Skip to main content

 Web Apps and Services

-You design and construct web applications and web services, and understand the role that they play in the architecture of enterprise-style software systems.
-Web applications serve dynamic content or fully asynchronous single-page applications, bringing the web alive in comparison to traditional static sites.
-Web services use industry-standardised interfaces to make their capabilities reusable by third-parties, especially apps running on mobile devices.
-Together, these technologies are the cornerstone of the modern web.
+Compared to traditional static sites, web applications serve dynamic content or fully asynchronous single-page applications to bring the web alive.
+Web services use industry-standard interfaces to make their capabilities reusable by third parties, particularly apps running on mobile devices.
+These technologies are the cornerstone of the modern web.

 Optional work placement year